-The last time we reviewed a wireless external hard disk drive from Western Digital – the My Passport Wireless – we came out rather unimpressed by the device.
+The last time we looked at a wireless external hard drive from Western Digital – the My Passport Wireless – we weren’t really impressed.

-This time around, the My Passport Wireless Pro, a souped-up version of the aforementioned wireless drive, landed on our desk for evaluation – note that it complements rather than replaces the existing model.
+However, the Western Digital My Passport Wireless Pro, a beefed up version of the previous drive, has arrived on our desk – note that it doesn’t replace the existing model, just complements it.

-It has a radically different design and, arguably, an improved set of features with a lot of lessons learnt from the first-generation wireless hard drive.
+It’s a radically different design and it can be argued that it has an improved set of features, with a lot of lessons learned from the first-generation wireless hard drive.

 The 3TB version we were sent is on sale at Amazon for £200 (around $260, AU$340) while the 2TB model costs £180 (around $235, AU$305).
 In comparison, the 2TB model of the My Passport Wireless sells for £146 (around $190, AU$250) while a standard 3TB hard disk drive like the Maxtor M3 costs £90 (around $115, AU$150) and a 2TB HDD (Seagate Expansion) retails for £63 (around $80, AU$105).

-The Pro moniker in the name and the wording of the product description on Western Digital's website make it clear that this drive is aimed at a prosumer audience, one that wouldn't mind paying extra if that means "streamlining your workflow" as WD puts it.
+The Pro title and the wording of the product description on Western Digital’s website makes it clear that this drive is aimed at a prosumer audience,one that doesn’t mind paying extra if it means ‘streamlining your workflow’ as WD puts it.

 The My Passport Wireless Pro reminded us of an external DVD player or the Voyo V3 mini PC.
 Think about it – it's about the same size as a DVD disk with dimensions of 125 x 125 x 22mm, and it weighs 450g.